DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 2017, pp. 2979-2989.

 [^04chapter4_1]: Jennifer Gabrys, Helen Pritchard, and Benjamin Barratt.
 'This Is
-    the Other Aspect of "just" Good Enough Data --that Citizen Data Could Provide Ways of Realising Environmental and Social Justice', *Big Data & Society* 1.14 (2016): 14.
+    the Other Aspect of "just" Good Enough Data -that Citizen Data Could Provide Ways of Realising Environmental and Social Justice', *Big Data & Society* 1.14 (2016): 14.